bjouhier/i-json/README.md

 # Fast incremental JSON parser

-i-json is a fast incremental JSON parser implemented in pure JS.
+i-json is a fast incremental JSON parser implemented in C++.

 See https://github.com/joyent/node/issues/7543#issuecomment-43974821 for background discussion